PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-11 08:18:29
+Last updated: 2024-04-11 08:19:08
-Random Quote: I am not in danger, Skyler.
-I AM the danger! - Walter White
+Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman